tomcam/vuepress.github.io/custom2.md

 # Create the following README.md file:

 ```
-# Writing the Score
+# Your First Lilypad Score

-This section goes through the creation of a simple socre
+This section goes through the creation of a simple score

 ## The minimum file